Albanese varieties with modulus over a perfect field: Introduction

-The Albanese variety with modulus arises as a special case of a broader notion of generalized Albanese varieties defined by a universal mapping property for categories of rational maps from $X$ to commutative algebraic groups (Thm.~\ref{AlbMod}).
+The Albanese variety with modulus (Thm.~\ref{AlbMod}) arises as a special case of a broader notion of generalized Albanese varieties defined by a universal mapping property for categories of rational maps from $X$ to torsors for commutative algebraic groups.
 As the construction of these universal objects is based on duality, a notion of duality for smooth connected commutative algebraic groups over a perfect field $k$ of arbitrary characteristic is required.
 For this purpose we introduce so called \emph{1-motives with unipotent part} (Def.~\ref{Def 1-motive}), which generalize Deligne 1-motives \cite[D\'efinition~(10.1.2)]{D2} and Laumon 1-motives \cite[D\'efinition~(5.1.1)]{L}.
 In this context, we obtain explicit and functorial descriptions of these generalized Albanese varieties and their dual functors (Thm.~\ref{univ_object}).

 In a geometric way we define a relative Chow group of 0-cycles $\CHm{X}{\mdl}$ with respect to the modulus $\mdl$ (Def.~\ref{DefCHoMod}).
-Then we can realize $\Albm{X}{\mdl}$ as a universal quotient of $\CHmo{X}{\mdl}$, the subgroup of $\CHm{X}{\mdl}$ of cycles of degree 0 (Thm.~\ref{CHoMod}).
-The relation of $\CHm{X}{\mdl}$ to the K-theoretic id\'ele class groups from \cite{KS} gives rise to some future study, but is beyond the scope of this paper.
-Using these id\'ele class groups, \"Onsiper \cite{On} proved the existence of generalized Albanese varieties for smooth proper surfaces in characteristic $p > 0$.
+Then we can realize $\Albbm{1}{X}{\mdl}$ as a universal quotient of $\CHmo{X}{\mdl}$, the subgroup of $\CHm{X}{\mdl}$ of cycles of degree 0 (Thm.~\ref{CHoMod}), in the case that the base field is algebraically closed.
+The relation of $\CHm{X}{\mdl}$ to the K-theoretic id\`ele class groups from \cite{KS} gives rise to some future study, but is beyond the scope of this paper.
+Using these id\`ele class groups, \"Onsiper \cite{On} proved the existence of generalized Albanese varieties for smooth proper surfaces in characteristic $p > 0$.

 Lang's class field theory of function fields of varieties over finite fields \cite[V]{S} is written in terms of so called \emph{maximal maps}, which appeared as a purely theoretical notion, apart from their existence very little seemed to be known about which.
 The Albanese map with modulus allows to replace these black boxes by concrete objects (Thm.~\ref{geomCFT}).